A parent requested the following accommodation after his teachers repeatedly mentioned his Individualized Education Program (IEP) to the class:

 “Teachers should not intentionally allow other students to know that XXXXXX has an IEP and receives special education services.”

-Privacy is a right, not an accommodation.
+Privacy is a Right

 If a teacher states in class that a student has an IEP or 504 Plan—or does anything else that makes this clear to other students—the teacher is in noncompliance for breaching confidentiality.